 - Spot clean the walls and other painted surfaces

 - Collect all papers, garbage, bottles, etc., from the main entrance

 - Ensure all areas of the office are clean and arranged properly and neatly

 - Kitchen, Break Room and the Washrooms and Other Areas

-A neat, clean, deodorized and sanitized washroom is an absolute must in just about any working environment.
+According to this commercial cleaning in jersey city NJ, A neat, clean, deodorized and sanitized washroom is an absolute must in just about any working environment.
 This will not only ensure better safety, but it will also substantially reduce the risk of spreading germs.
 The same also applies to the kitchen or the break room, where your employees might sit and eat.
 It is very important to clean both these spaces on a daily basis to maintain their sanitary condition.
 The professionals should perform the following tasks:

 - Stock hand towels, facial tissues toilet tissue, and hand soap

 - Clean and polish the mirrors and other reflective surfaces